 How to Love Teaching Again

 If you liked these tips and are looking for more ways to simplify teaching and take back your life, you will love my new book, How to Love Teaching Again.
-This book (coming soon on April 4th) is
+This book is:

 - a heartfelt, hands-on guide to setting boundaries, increasing productivity, and finding fulfillment as a teacher